 Treatment options by type of bowel cancer

-Surgery is the main treatment for early colon cancer.
-If cancer has spread to the lymph nodes, you may have chemotherapy after surgery.
+- If the cancer has spread to the lymph nodes, you may have chemotherapy after surgery.
 This is called adjuvant chemotherapy.

 How the surgery is done

 There are two ways to perform surgery for bowel cancer.
 Each method has advantages in particular situations – your doctor will advise which method is most suitable for you.

 Also called minimally invasive or laparoscopic surgery, this method involves several small cuts (incisions) in the abdomen.
 A thin tube (laparoscope) is passed through one of the cuts.
 The laparoscope has a light and camera.
 Long, thin instruments are inserted through other small cuts to remove the section of bowel with the cancer.
 Keyhole surgery usually means less pain and scarring, a shorter hospital stay and faster recovery.

 This involves one long cut (incision) down the middle of your abdomen.
 Open surgery usually means a larger wound and slower recovery, and it requires a longer hospital stay.
 Open surgery is a well-established technique and widely available.